project-slippi/Ishiiruka/Readme.md

 Dolphin can only be installed on devices that satisfy the above requirements.
 Attempting to install on an unsupported device will fail and display an error message.

 ## Building for Windows
-Open the solution file `Source/Dolphin.sln` to build Dolphin on Windows using [Visual Studio 2017](https://visualstudio.microsoft.com/thank-you-downloading-visual-studio/?sku=Community&rel=15).
+Open the solution file `Source/Dolphin.sln` to build Dolphin on Windows using [Visual Studio 2019](https://visualstudio.microsoft.com/thank-you-downloading-visual-studio/?sku=Community&rel=16).
 Other compilers might be
 able to build Dolphin on Windows but have not been tested and are not recommended to be used.
-Git and Windows 10 SDK 10.0.15063.0 must be installed.
-You can install these using the Visual Studio installer as indicated here: https://github.com/dolphin-emu/dolphin/wiki/Building-for-Windows.
+Git and Windows 10 SDK 10.0.17763.0 must be installed.
+You can [download it here](https://developer.microsoft.com/en-us/windows/downloads/sdk-archive/).

 You also need the June 2010 DirectX SDK, you can [download it here](http://www.microsoft.com/en-us/download/details.aspx?id=6812).
 You will most likely have issues installing this, look at [this comment](https://stackoverflow.com/a/9401911) for how to fix it.
 Not sure everything in it is a hard requirement.